 This is a nice start: we've got colored text and a shadow.
-But we can do more: let's introduce gradients which can really bump your texts from ordinary to fancy!
+But we can do more.
+Let's introduce gradients—these can really bump your texts from ordinary to fancy!

 Instead of filling your texts in a single color, you can fill them using multiple colors.
 This is called a gradient where one color flows gradually into the next.
 We are going to use a linear gradient which does exactly that: we specify two colors and all the colors in between are automatically computed.
 This gives a nicely colored text.